-In May 2020, the GASB issued Statement 96, Subscription Based Information Technology Arrangements.
-This Statement provides guidance on the accounting and financial reporting for subscription based information technology arrangements (SBITAs) for government end users (governments).
-The requirements of this statement are effective for fiscal years beginning after June 15, 2022 which is the Town's fiscal year beginning July 1, 2022.
-The Town does not expect this statement to have a material effect on its financial statements.
+In June 2022, the GASB issued Statement 100, Accounting Changes and Error Corrections.
+The primary objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2023 which is the Town's fiscal year beginning July 1, 2023.
+The Town has not yet determined the impact that this statement might have on its financial statements.